farrcraft/notekeeper-electron-backend/docs/DATABASE_SCHEMA.md

 ### users

 This bucket stores user profile data for account users.
+The user profile information stored here is visble to all users in the account

 * `key` - unencrypted user UUID
-* `value` - serialized JSON encrypted w/ user-level encryption key
+* `value` - serialized JSON encrypted w/ account-level encryption key

 ### notebooks